Rupt/c-explicitly-controlled-testing/README.md

 [//]: # (WARNING: We generate README.md from README.template.md.)
-[//]: # (Do not edit README.md directly.)
+[//]: # (Do not edit README.md.
+Make it with `make README.md`)

 # TECT: Explicitly Controlled Testing

 You can test C code without hiding control flow in macros.

-We illustrate this with a silly little example, written in GNU C23.
+This repository is a goofy illustration of that, written in GNU C23.

 ## Example